charliebabbitt1988/LOGITacker_script_generator/README.md

 ### Usage: save_payload_script_to_dongle.ksh payload.txt script_name_to_run_to_save_to_dongle.ksh script_name_for_dongle
-### Argument 1: the text file for your payload
+#### Argument 1: the text file for your payload
-### Argument 2: the script that will be created; when run this will save the script to the dongle.
+#### Argument 2: the script that will be created; when run this will save the script to the dongle.
-### Argument 3: the name of the script that will be saved to the dongle with "script store"
+#### Argument 3: the name of the script that will be saved to the dongle with "script store"
 This script will load a payload to the dongle as a saved script that can be executed later against a target.
+- This is currently broken due to a bug in Logitacker.
+Large scripts won't save to the dongle.
+This has been tested with scripts that are just over 300 lines long.

+### Usage: load_payload_script_to_dongle.ksh payload.txt script_name_to_run_to_load_to_dongle.ksh
+#### Usage: Argument 1: the text file for your payload
+#### Usage: Argument 2: the script that will be created; when run this will load the script to the dongle.

 - Known issues:
-    - some special characters might not be supported in the script yet; backslash is not supported due to ksh shell behavior
+    - some special characters might not be supported in the convert script yet; backslash is not supported due to ksh shell behavior
     - there has to be more than 1 line in the payload text file; if there is only 1 line of text, then add a blank line underneath that line

 - TODO: